 JEN has encouraged the local people to meet other people from outside of Tohoku.
 It helps develop the friendship between the area suffering from depopulation and the others from outside of Tohoku in a different aspect.
 Seeking the lasting solutions for those issues, JEN's main roles are as follows: (1) joint project planning with partner organizations; (2) providing financial inputs, and (3) building capacities of the partner organizations by providing training and supporting advocacy.

-JEN will work with people from different back ground, generation, gender.
-So that the above support will contribute to people's self-reliance that will help the reconstruction of the communities.
+JEN has worked with people from different background, generation and gender.
+Therefore, the support in above contributes to people's self-reliance that helps the reconstruction of the communities.

 This project has provided additional documentation in a PDF file (projdoc.pdf).